ot2i7ba/WebTracker/README.md

 Replace `<YOUR_DOMAIN>` with your actual domain and `<YOUR_SECRET_VALUE>` with the secret value you defined in `favconfig.php`.

+> [!NOTE]
+> The `bookmarklet.txt` file **only contains the template** for the bookmarklet (Favelet)[^1]!
+Adapt the template, create a bookmark and then replace the URL of this newly created bookmark with the adapted content of the bookmarklet.txt.
+The bookmarklet.txt is not needed in file form, it should only help you to customize the URL for your individual WebTracker more easily!

 # Usage
 - **Add Bookmarklet to Browser**: Copy the `Bookmarklet`, create a new bookmark in your browser, and paste the JavaScript code as the URL of the bookmark.